Join the Challenge

 Step 1: Concept Design and Validation

-Once you have some confidence that your idea is ‘new’, reach out to your target market to find out if people desire your product/ service, and are willing to pay for it.
+Once you have some confidence that your idea is ‘new,’ reach out to your target market to find out if people desire your product/service, and are willing to pay for it.
 In a typical year, you would have the opportunity to visit the IDEAS Lab (Student Union East) if you needed assistance to validate your idea.
 Club members would provide many useful tips and valuable initial end-user feedback.
-This year, we have office hours via Zoom on Mondays and Thursdays from 5-6pm.
+This year, we have office hours via Zoom on Mondays and Wednesdays from 3-4 p.m.
 Students are encouraged to contact us at firstname.lastname@example.org or during office hours for any assistance.
 Also, our judges are seasoned entrepreneurs and industry professionals.
 They can easily detect claims such as “the product/ service is the only one of its kind on the market” when a quick Google search reveals multiple hits.

 Step 2: YouNoodle Registration

 Once the submission window is open and you are ready to enter your innovation into SVIC, follow instructions to complete the participant and registration forms in YouNoodle.
 Only FULLY COMPLETED entries will be considered.

 TIP: Didn’t advance to the SVIC Finalist Showcase?

 Keep innovating and developing your business idea.
 There are many on-campus (e.g Silicon Valley Business Plan Competition in the spring) and external-SJSU competitions for you to consider.
 You may also enter SVIC again next year with the same, or fresh new idea.
 Bottom line: your journey doesn’t end here.